Pinggy-io/pinggy_website/content/blog/how_to_get_slack_webhook.md

 2. Copy this URL to use in external applications to send messages to Slack.

-## B. Steps to Create an Outgoing Slack Webhook
+## Steps to Create an Outgoing Slack Webhook

 {{< link href="https://api.slack.com/legacy/custom-integrations/outgoing-webhooks" >}}Outgoing webhooks{{</ link >}} allow Slack to send an HTTP POST request to an external URL when specific keywords are mentioned in a channel, providing a way to trigger actions in external services based on Slack activity.